Off-policy Evaluation in Doubly Inhomogeneous Environments: Real Data Analysis

-Three deterministic policies were evaluated using our proposed methods: (i) always administering a high dose ($\prob(A=1)=1$), (ii) always administering a low dose ($\prob(A=1)=0$), and (iii) administering a low dose when the SOFA score is less than 11, and a high dose otherwise.
+The following five covariates are included in the analysis: gender, age, the Elixhauser comorbidity index, weight, and the systemic inflammatory response syndrome score.
+Three deterministic policies were evaluated using our proposed methods: (i) always administering a high dose, (ii) always administering a low dose, and (iii) administering a low dose when the SOFA score is less than 11, and a high dose otherwise.
 The third policy is tailored to the SOFA score, taking into account evidence that a SOFA score of more than 11 is associated with a $100\%$ mortality rate \citep{jones2009sequential}.
-To estimate the Q-function, we employed a third-order degree polynomial two-way fixed effects model at each time point.
+To estimate the Q-function, we employed a second-order degree polynomial two-way fixed effects model at each iteration.
 The average value estimators for the three policies are as follows: 7.26 (always high dose), 6.85 (always low dose), and 6.51 (tailored by SOFA score).
 These results indicate that the tailored policy is the most effective policy as it yields the lowest estimated SOFA score.
-Figure \ref{fig:mimic} summarizes the estimated $\eta^{\pi}_i$s and $\eta^{\pi}_t$s, clearly demonstrating that the tailored policy outperforms the other two policies, while the always high dose policy performs the poorest.
+Figure \ref{fig:mimic} summarizes the estimated $\eta^{\pi}_i$s and $\eta^{\pi}_t$s, clearly demonstrating that the tailored policy outperforms the other two policies, while the always high dose policy performs the worst.
 Our conclusion is in line with these existing results, which recommend the low dose policy over the high dose policy.
-It is also consistent with physicians’ recommendations in the behavior data.
+It is also consistent with physicians’ recommendations in the behavior data \citep{zhou2022optimizing}.